-With storytelling, I’m not talking about the once upon a time stuff, which may appear childish, but the creative versions of stories, that may be appropriate for some people in your care setting.
-This could be for a small group or in a 1:1 situation.
+With storytelling, I’m not talking about the ‘once upon a time’ stuff which may appear childish, but the creative versions of stories that may be appropriate for some people in your care setting.
+This could be for a small group or in a one-to-one situation.

-You dont need to use all of these together, so remember to be selective.
-Take care not to over-stimulate those may be sensitive to having a mix of senses stimulated.
-You can get others involved, residents can ring a bell, pass round a colourful object, share out a fruit platter.
+You don’t need to use all of these together, so remember to be selective.
+Take care not to over stimulate those who may be sensitive to having a mix of senses stimulated.
+You can get others involved, residents can ring a bell, pass round a colourful object or share out a fruit platter.
 Staff will know the residents, so will be able to involve them in a way that is interesting and meaningful to them.

 - Rather than just a straight-forward story you could do a creative story whereby each person contributes to the next line of the story.
 You show a picture/photo/image and step-by-step you ask each member of the group a question that makes up the next line of the story.
 It is important that you as the story guide link the next question to the previous response but there are no right or wrong answers, so the story can go wherever you take it.

 It’s important to remember the purpose of storytelling.
-A story (even a short column similar to those in The Daily Sparkle) is a way to engage with residents and create a connection between you and them at that moment in time.
-The story is a good way to create an emotional response, and, of course, in a care setting, you would want to create a positive emotional response.
-A story (and the connection between you) may elicit feelings of amusement, interest, love, fondness, kindness, admiration, hope, joy.
-Of course, some stories may elicit less positive emotions, and we need to recognise that these are part of everyday life, but at the same time, avoid unnecessary distress.
+A story (even a short column similar to those in the Daily Sparkle) is a way to engage with residents and create a connection between you and them at that moment in time.
+The story is a good way to create an emotional response and of course, in a care setting, you would want to create a positive emotional response.
+A story (and the connection between you) may elicit feelings of amusement, interest, love, fondness, kindness, admiration, hope and joy.
+Of course, some stories may elicit less positive emotions, and we need to recognise that these are part of everyday life, but at the same time avoid unnecessary distress.